 And so to the matter of taxes...The federal government and many state governments impose an estate tax based on the value of all of the property that makes up your "taxable estate."
 Your taxable estate includes everything you own, alone or with another person, on your date of death.
 It may also include property over which you can exercise some form of control; anything you once owned but can still use whenever you like; and in some cases, gifts you made close to your date of death.
 The good news is that both federal and state law allow an estate and gift tax exemption to every individual; property up to the exemption amount is not subject to tax.
 As a result of 2017 legislation, for 2018 through 2025, the federal estate and gift tax exemption amount is \$10,000,000, and is indexed for inflation.
 The exemption (as indexed) is \$11,400,000 for 2019 and will be adjusted for inflation each year thereafter through 2025.
 The increase in the federal estate tax exemption is scheduled to "sunset" after 2025 and revert to the pre-2018 exemption of \$5,000,000 (which was \$5,490,000 in 2017 as adjusted for inflation).
-The Connecticut estate and gift tax exemption is \$3,600,000 for 2019; \$5,100,000 for 2020; \$7,100,000 for 2021; \$9,100,000 for 2022, and will match the then federal exemption in 2023, absent a change in the law.
+The New York estate tax exemption (called the "basic exclusion amount") is \$5,000,000 and as indexed for inflation, is \$5,740,000 for 2019.

 In addition to the exemption amounts, estate and gift taxes may be controlled through the use of various deductions.
 The "marital deduction" is perhaps most common.
-Any amount of property transferring to or passing to a surviving spouse outright, or to a trust for the surviving spouse's sole benefit, is not subject to tax at the first spouse's death -- but any unused property (along with the surviving spouse's own property) is subject to tax at the surviving spouse's death.
+Any amount of property passing to a surviving spouse outright, or to a trust for the surviving spouse's sole benefit, is not subject to tax at the first spouse's death - but any unused property (along with the surviving spouse's own property) is subject to tax at the surviving spouse's death.
 Any amount passing to charity is also deductible from the taxable estate.
 After all deductions are taken, and the available estate tax exemptions are applied, the remainder of the taxable estate will be subject to tax.
-The current federal estate tax rate is 40%; the Connecticut rate starts at 7.2% and tops out at 12%.
+The current federal estate tax rate is 40%; the top marginal rate in New York is 16%.